rocket2050/osm_tomcat/README.md

 # Role Name

-A brief description of the role goes here.
+This role consist of all the dependencies that are required to setup Tomcat on Ubuntu and Centos.

 # Requirements